ericgj/accordion/Readme.md

   It makes the following assumptions about the markup:

-  1. The given element contains one or more [hAtom][1] entries.
+  1. The given element contains one or more [hAtom][hatom] entries.
 That is, `div` or `article` elements matched by `.hentry`.

   2. Each entry has an `.entry-title` element (again following hAtom),